2021 Scholarship Winners Announced!

-In light of various political developments and in response to the uncertainty and fear among students, faculty and staff, the Palomar College English Department Faculty reaffirms our deep and abiding commitment to support, encourage, and assist you, our students, through every stage of your academic journey.
+In light of various political developments and in response to the uncertainty and fear among students, faculty, and staff, the Palomar College English Department Faculty reaffirms our deep and abiding commitment to support, encourage, and assist you, our students, through every stage of your academic journey.
 We are dedicated to creating a safe and inclusive environment for ALL and to provide you with the help and the resources you need to address all of your concerns.
-Our message goes out to those who feel targeted by current rhetoric and policies—“Dream Act”/undocumented/mixed-status individuals, immigrants, refugees, people of color, LGBTQIA+ persons, Muslims, women, Jews—and to all those who feel threatened during these uncertain times.
+Our message goes out to those who feel targeted by political rhetoric and policies—“Dream Act”/undocumented/mixed-status individuals, immigrants, refuges, people of color, LGBTQIA+ persons, Muslims, women, Jews—and to all those who feel threatened during these uncertain times.
 Please click on the links below for a campus-wide statement regarding these issues and helpful resources for students.